+For the track and road events covered by the first paragraph, the distance of 75 cm may be increased to 80 cm to the extent that this is required for morphological reasons; "morphological reasons" should be taken as meaning anything regarding the size or length of the rider's body parts.
+A rider who, for this reason, considers that he needs to make use of a distance between 75 and 80 cm must inform the Commissaires' Panel at the moment that he presents his license.
+In such cases the Commissaires' Panel may carry out the following test: ensuring that the angle between the forearm and upper arm does not exceed 120° when the rider is in a racing position.

-1.3.024 Any device, added or blended into the structure, that is destined to decrease, or which has the effect of decreasing resistance to air penetration or artificially to accelerate propulsion, such as a protective screen, fuselage form of fairing or the like, shall be prohibited.
+1.3.024 Any device, added or blended into the structure, that is destined to decrease, or which has the effect of decreasing, resistance to air penetration or artificially to accelerate propulsion, such as a protective screen, fuselage form of fairing or the like, shall be prohibited.

 A protective screen shall be defined as a fixed component that serves as a windscreen or windbreak designed to protect another fixed element of the bicycle in order to reduce its wind resistance.

+A fuselage form shall be defined as an extension or streamlining of a section.
+This shall be tolerated as long as the ratio between the length L and diameter D does not exceed 3.

+Structure (3)

+[Practical way of confirming the existence of fairing on a moving part such as a wheel: it should be possible to pass a rigid card (like a credit card) between the fixed structure and the moving part]

-A fuselage form shall be defined as an extension of a section.
-This shall be tolerated as long as the ration between the length and diameter do not exceed 3.
-A fairing shall be defined as the use or adaption of a component of the bicycle in such a fashion that it encloses a moving part of the bicycle such as the wheels or the chainset.
-Therefore, it should be possible to pass a rigid card between the fixed structure and the moving part.
+A fairing shall be defined as the use or adaptation of a component of the bicycle in such a fashion that it encloses a moving part of the bicycle such as the wheels or the chainset.
+Therefore, it should be possible to pass a rigid card (like a credit card) between the fixed structure and the moving part.
 1.3.025 Freewheels, multiple gears and brakes are not permitted for use on the track during competition or training.
 Chaingear Ratios

-2.2.024 For Junior Men & Women, the authorized maximum chaingear ratio is 7.93 meters.
+2.2.024 For Junior Men and Junior Women, the authorized maximum chaingear ratio is 7.93 meters [for road races].

 Gear Development Charts